 Emancipation and the Legal Responsibilities of Minors

 Kansas has a legal process by which a person under the age of 18 can apply to become a legal adult.
-This process, known as the “emancipation of a minor,” (or in Kansas as a “Petition for Rights of Majority”) can allow a minor to become responsible for his or her own decisions regarding education, health care, residence, and other matters.
-Kansas statutes list no minimum age for emancipation, and courts have the discretion to decide emancipation cases in the minor’s best interests.
-In criminal cases, minors will normally be treated as such until they turn 18 (or they are emancipated), especially in age and status offenses.
+This process, known as the “emancipation of a minor," can allow a person under the age of majority to become responsible for their own decisions regarding education, health care, residence, and other matters.
+In Kansas, this process is known as a “Petition for Rights of Majority."
+Kansas statutes list no minimum age for emancipation, and courts have the discretion to decide emancipation cases in the minor's best interests.
+In criminal cases, minors will normally be treated as such until they turn 18 or they are emancipated, especially in age and status offenses.

 More Resources for Kansas Legal Ages Laws